2 Options Markets{#sec-c:options}

 Strikes and Maturities

 Exchanges determine which strike prices and expiration dates are available for trading.
 As time passes and options expire, new expiration cycles are introduced.
-New strike prices are added when the underlying price moves, ensuring strikes bracket the current market price.
+New strike prices are also added when the underlying price moves, ensuring strikes bracket the current market price.
 The number of available strikes and expirations depends on trading interest and exchange policies.

 Order Types and Execution